Remote Sensing-Oriented World Model: The RSWISE Benchmark

 \paragraph{Spatial Reasoning.} We leverage GPT-4o as an external evaluator to assess whether generated tiles reflect meaningful extrapolation in the instructed direction.
 Valid outputs include feature continuations (e.g., rivers, roads, mountain ridges), coherent land-use transitions (e.g., urban to suburban, forest to agricultural), and natural boundary progressions (e.g., coastlines, watershed divides).
 The evaluator assigns scores on a $[0,10]$ scale based on spatial coherence, directional accuracy, and geographic plausibility, which are then normalized to $s_{\text{spatial}} \in [0,1]$.
 This metric explicitly penalizes models that replicate the input texture without introducing new, directionally consistent content.

 \paragraph{RSWISE.} The final score integrates both fidelity and reasoning via a weighted sum:

 where $m$ denotes the model and $s$ the scenario.
 We assign greater weight to spatial reasoning while retaining distributional fidelity as a grounding constraint.
-A representative setting is adopted as the default for RSWISE, with detailed validation and sensitivity analyses reported in the experimental section.
+A representative setting is adopted as the default for RSWISE.
+For a detailed validation and sensitivity analysis of the weighting scheme, please refer to Appendix~\ref{sec:appendix_weight}.